Stepmom (1998 film): Reception

+Box office

-Stepmom opened at No. 2 at the North American box office behind Patch Adams making $19.1 million USD in its opening weekend.
+Stepmom opened at number two at the North American box office behind Patch Adams, making $19.1 million on its opening weekend.
 It stayed at the second spot for another week.
 The film grossed $91,137,662 in the United States and $159,710,793 worldwide from a budget of $50 million.

+Critical response

 Stepmom received mixed reviews from critics.
-It has a 44% rating on Rotten Tomatoes based on 93 reviews, with an average score of 5.3/10.
-The site's consensus reads: "Solid work from Julia Roberts and Susan Sarandon isn't enough to save Stepmom from a story whose manipulations dilute the effectiveness of a potentially affecting drama".
-On Metacritic, the film holds a score of 58 out of 100 based on reviews from 21 critics, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 44% based on 93 reviews, with an average rating of 5.3/10.
+The website's critics consensus reads, "Solid work from Julia Roberts and Susan Sarandon isn't enough to save Stepmom from a story whose manipulations dilute the effectiveness of a potentially affecting drama".
+On Metacritic, the film holds a weighted average score of 58 out of 100, based on reviews from 21 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Susan Sarandon was nominated for the Golden Globe Award for Best Actress – Motion Picture Drama and won the San Diego Film Critics Society Award for Best Actress.
-Ed Harris won the National Board of Review Award for Best Supporting Actor for his roles in Stepmom and The Truman Show.
+Accolades

 Soundtrack

-The soundtrack to Stepmom was released on August 12, 1998 via Sony Classical label.
+The soundtrack to Stepmom was released on August 12, 1998, via Sony Classical label.

 Certifications

+Home media

+The film was released on DVD and VHS on April 27, 1999 by Columbia TriStar Home Video.
+The film was released in Blu-ray on March 7, 2017, and also as part of a Blu-ray Disc double feature with The Deep End of the Ocean from Mill Creek Entertainment on June 4, 2019.

 Remake

-Karan Johar decided to adapt Stepmom for the Indian audience.
-Although he initially intended to buy the rights to the film, he eventually opted to co-produce it with Sony Pictures.
-The version titled We Are Family (2010) starring Kajol, Arjun Rampal, and Kareena Kapoor was released to mixed reviews and received average returns.
+In 2010, Karan Johar's adaptation of Stepmom, titled We Are Family, was released for an Indian audience.
+Johar initially intended to buy the rights to the film, but eventually opted to co-produce it with Sony Pictures.
+We Are Family stars Kajol, Kareena Kapoor Khan, and Arjun Rampal, and was released to mixed reviews and received average returns at the box office.